Topological metrizations of trees, and new quartet methods of tree inference: Notation and terminology

 Similarly, for an unrooted tree $T$ on taxa $X$, we say $T$ \emph{displays the split} $A|B$ if the bipartition is obtained by removing an edge of $T$ and partitioning $X$ according to connected components of the resulting graph.
 If $N\ge 2$, a binary tree displays $2N-3$ splits.
-We say $T$ \emph{displays the quartet} $ab|cd$ if on the induced 4-leaf tree relating $a$, $b$, $c$, and $d$ there is an internal edge separating the taxa $a$ and $b$ from $c$ and $d$.
-If $N\ge 4$ a binary tree thus displays $\binom N4$ quartets, one for each subset of four taxa.
+We say $T$ \emph{displays the quartet} $ab|cd$ if on the induced 4-leaf tree relating $a$, $b$, $c$, and $d$ the split $\{a,b\}|\{c,d\}$ is displayed.
+A tree displays the unresolved quartet $abcd$ if the induced tree relating them is a star tree.
+If $N\ge 4$ a tree thus displays $\binom N4$ quartets, one for each subset of four taxa.

 Suppose positive weights are somehow assigned to the edges of $T^r$ or $T$, so the tree is now a \emph{metric tree}.
 Any such edge weighting scheme $W$ induces a metric $d_W$ on $X$, using the sum of edge weights along paths between pairs of taxa.
 As is well known, however, a metric $d$ on $X$ need not arise from such a weighting.
 If $d=d_W$ for some $W$ on $T$ or $T^r$, then we say $d$ is a \emph{tree metric} on $T$ or $T^r$ with weighting $W$.